villepekkaa/moviestack/README.md

   - Manage saved movies in dedicated collection page
   - Persistent storage in the database (requires authentication)

+- ⭐ **My Wishlist & Streaming Availability**
+  - Add movies to your wishlist from home or search
+  - See streaming availability and prices in Finland (JustWatch integration)
+  - Instantly view which services offer each movie (Netflix, Disney+, etc.)
+  - Cheapest rent/buy prices shown (EUR)
+  - Data auto-refreshes every 24h or on demand
+  - Manage wishlist in a dedicated page

 - ⭐ **Wishlist with Streaming Availability**
   - Create a wishlist of movies you want to watch
   - Automatic streaming availability lookup via JustWatch (Finland)